irripro/AzureTemplates/K8s/blog/readme.md

 ## Rule of thumb: Picking a deployment method

-**Docker Swarm**: Use Swarm when not in production and/or deployment at scale not required.
+**AKS**: Use Swarm when not in production and/or deployment at scale not required.

 **Kubernetes**: Cloud Native Apps requiring deployment at medium scale (tens/~~*maybe*~~ hundreds of nodes) in production.